Business Development Vs. Sales: What’s the Difference and Why You Should Care?

-As long as the founder-driven sales stage is working well and your revenue is growing, that’s ok for a while.
+As long as the founder-driven sales stage is working well and generating revenue, that’s ok for a while.

 Over time though, the separation of the two roles should become more pronounced and specialized as your business begins to scale and you can afford to invest in better solving your bigger problem—generating more leads or bringing on salespeople to close more of the leads you already have.

-Separating business development and sales within your organization is no exception.
-When you allow members of your sales team to focus solely on either prospecting or closing, they’ll develop a level of expertise at their role that’s otherwise very difficult to achieve.
+When you allow members of your sales team to focus solely on either prospecting or closing, they’ll develop a level of expertise in their role that’s otherwise very difficult to achieve.

-Instead of splitting their time (and mental capacity), or task-switching throughout their entire day, your business development reps are able to focus on doing everything they can to bring more qualified prospects into the company’s pipeline.
+Instead of task-switching throughout their entire day, your business development reps can focus on doing everything they can to bring more qualified prospects into the company’s pipeline.
 Conversely, your sales reps are empowered to work on nothing but the key activities in your sales process that are proven to close more deals and generate transactions.

-When you have salespeople that are also doing their own prospecting (researching, qualifying, initial outreach), their calendars can quickly fill up with a myriad of different activities like conducting research, cold calling from a list of inbound leads and sending cold emails to prospects.
+When you have salespeople that are also doing their own prospecting (researching, qualifying, doing market research, initial outreach), their calendars can quickly fill up with a myriad of different activities like conducting research, cold calling from a list of inbound leads, and sending cold emails to prospects.
 Their calendars can quickly look like…

-When you separate the responsibilities of business development and sales within your organization, you’re grouping similar activities together and making individuals responsible for a limited set of goals that are directly impacted by the activities they’re expected to do on a daily basis (having a clear connection to impact being one of the three things that make work most meaningful).
+When you separate the responsibilities of business development and sales within your organization, you’re grouping similar activities together and making individuals responsible for a limited set of goals that are directly impacted by the activities they’re expected to do daily.

 The fewer objectives your individual contributors (both in business development and sales roles) are responsible for delivering against, the more they’ll be able to focus on excelling and being more productive on the limited tasks at hand.

-Business development roles are still charged with two main responsibilities:
+Business development roles should include those two main responsibilities: